Dynamical Evolution of Quasi-Hierarchical Triples: Introduction

 \section{Introduction}

 Triple systems are home to an immense range of dynamical and astrophysical phenomena \citep{ValtonenKarttunen2006,Perets2025}.
-They play an important role in the evolution of all many-body astrophysical systems: from planetary systems \citep{2015ARA&A..53..409W}, to massive stars \citep{Offner2023}, stellar clusters \citep{Antonini2016,Martinez2020,2022MNRAS.511.1362T}, and galaxies \citep[e.g.,][]{Mareletal2012}.
+They play an important role in the evolution of all many-body astrophysical systems: from planetary systems \citep{2015ARA&A..53..409W}, to massive stars \citep{Offner2023,Shariatetal2025}, stellar clusters \citep{Antonini2016,Martinez2020,2022MNRAS.511.1362T}, and galaxies \citep[e.g.,][]{Mareletal2012}.

-Triple systems of similar component-masses are generally either hierarchical---there is a well-defined inner binary orbited by an outer star, with a clear separation of orbital time-scales---or non-hierarchical---the three stars are in an approximate energy equipartition---and unstable \citep{Perets2025}.
-Hierarchical triples (which can be stable over long time-scales) can be mathematically treated by means of perturbation theory \citep[e.g.,][]{Harrington1968,Ford2000,Arnoldetal2006,Katzetal2011,Naoz2013,Tremaine2023}.
+Triple systems of similar component-masses are generally either hierarchical (there is a well-defined inner binary orbited by an outer star, with a clear separation of orbital time-scales) or non-hierarchical (the three stars are in an approximate energy equipartition) and unstable \citep{Perets2025}.
+Hierarchical triples, which can be stable over long time-scales, can be mathematically treated by means of perturbation theory \citep[e.g.,][]{Harrington1968,Ford2000,Arnoldetal2006,Katzetal2011,Naoz2013,Tremaine2023}.
 Indeed, such systems are usually studied either by direct three-body integrations, or by various analytical techniques, in a hierarchy of approximations (or coarse-graining operations), as one is concerned with the long-term state of the system, rather than the rapid temporal evolution.
 These include a single orbit-averaging over the inner binary's fast period, where the orbital elements of the inner binary evolve over time-scales comparable to the outer orbit, due to the tertiary's influences, or double orbit-averaging, where the system is averaged over both the inner and the outer orbit \cite[see][for reviews]{Naoz2016,Shevchenko2017}.
 These approximations are adequate when one is concerned with time-scales much longer that the outer period, and in the absence of strong resonances.\footnote{Note, that this is distinct from a double-averaging procedure of the inner orbit, where the inner pericentre's precession is averaged over---we do not consider such an averaging here.} An example of such a phenomenon is the famous von Zeipel--Lidov--Kozai effect \citep[ZLK;][]{Zeipel1910,Lidov1962,Kozai1962}.
-Non-hierarchical, or `democratic', triples are notoriously chaotic and unstable \citep{Hut1993,Heinamakietal1999,MardlingAarseth2001,ValtonenKarttunen2006,Zhangetal2023,Tranietal2024b}, but ensembles of such systems---as all dense clusters are---may be modelled using statistical theories \citep{Heggie1975,Monaghan1976a,Monaghan1976b,ValtonenKarttunen2006,StoneLeigh2019,GinatPerets2021a,Kol2021}.